cjus/node-neo4j-presentation/presentation/teleprompt.md

 ---
 ## Most connected organizations

-Here we see which organizations are the most coHere we see which organizations are the most connected.
+Here we see which organizations are the most connected.

 Neo4j returns a table view because the following query focuses on the aggregation of the relationship type (r).

 This is how we're able to see the varied types of relationships without knowing their labels.

-Neo4j returns a table view because the following query focuses on the aggregation of the relationship type (r).

 ```
 MATCH (o:Organization)-[r]-()